-Forms for the withdrawal AQ5 or suspension AQ7 are available via the Collaborative Partnership Unit (CPU) and are published on the CAQA Sharepoint Site.
-These shall be completed and submitted as appropriate and normally before the 10 December of the preceding academic year.
-If a programme is to be withdrawn or suspended after this date in December staff should be aware of the possible CMA implications.
+Forms for the withdrawal ADC5 or suspension ADC7 are available via the Collaborative Partnership Unit (CPU).
+These shall be completed and submitted as appropriate and normally before the 24th December of the preceding academic year.
+If a programme is to be withdrawn or suspended after this date staff should be aware of the possible CMA implications.
 The process is outlined in Figure 3 below.